31 Beautiful Flowers That Will Bloom All Season Long

 Black-Eyed Susans are regularly watered in the spring and summer and immediately after planting in a permanent place in the garden.

-Black-Eyed Susan is a hearty, moderately drought tolerant plant.
-It will bloom early summer and into the fall if deadheaded.
-Other varieties of Black-Eyed Susan, like Rudbeckia hirta, are annuals and will not come back.
-Perennials like this one will grow year-round in a suitable climate, such as the southern United States.
+Black-eyed Susan is a hardy, moderately drought-tolerant plant.
+It blooms from early summer into fall, especially if regularly deadheaded.
+Some varieties, like Rudbeckia hirta, are annuals and won’t return the following year.
+However, perennial types can grow year-round in suitable climates, such as the southern United States.

-The flowers are of golden color, shaped like the sun’s rays with a black center.
-You will often see these growing in the wild in fields or along hillsides.
+The flowers are golden and shaped like the sun’s rays, with a distinctive black center.
+You’ll often spot them growing wild in fields or along hillsides.

 Blue Salvia blooms from summer to autumn, producing bright blue or bluish-purple flowers.

-A type of Sage from Australia, Blue Salvia, blooms year-round in warmer climates like California.
-Salvia has gorgeous neon blue flowers and is excellent for borders or edges where you would like a little height.
+A type of sage from Australia, blue salvia blooms year-round in warmer climates like California.
+It features striking neon blue flowers and is an excellent choice for borders or edges where a bit of height is desired.

 Bougainvillea